akakarantzas/ml-sa-macro-placer/README.md

 **1. Spectral Graph Initialisation**

 Instead of starting from a random or greedy layout, I extract the circuit's connectivity graph from `plc.nets` and compute the graph Laplacian.
-The Fiedler vector (second eigenvector) and the next eigenvector encode the graph's structure and are used to assign macros initial positions that respect connectivity — highly connected macros start closer together.
+The Fiedler vector (second eigenvector) and the next eigenvector encode the graph's structure and are used to assign macros initial positions that respect connectivity - highly connected macros start closer together.
 This gives simulated annealing a much better starting point.

-For small benchmarks (≤700 macros) I use `scipy.linalg.eigh`.
-For larger ones I use sparse eigendecomposition via `scipy.sparse.linalg.eigsh`.

 **2. Simulated Annealing**

-After spectral initialisation, SA optimises the placement using three move types:
+After spectral initialization, I used Simulated Annealing (SA) to improve the placement.
+The algorithm applies three types of moves:
-- **SHIFT** — moves a single macro to a nearby position, scaled by current temperature
+- **SHIFT** - moves a single macro to a nearby position, scaled by current temperature
-- **SWAP** — exchanges two macros, with 70% probability of targeting a connected neighbour
+- **SWAP** - swaps two macros with 70% chance of targeting a connected neighbour
-- **ATTRACT** — nudges a macro toward a connected neighbour by a small fraction
+- **ATTRACT** - slightly moves a macro closer to one of its connected neighbours

 Moves are accepted or rejected using the standard Metropolis criterion.
 Temperature decays exponentially from `T_start = canvas × 0.15` to `T_end = canvas × 0.001` over a configurable time budget.

 **3. Legalisation**

-After SA, a two-stage legalisation pass resolves any residual overlaps:
+After SA, a two-stage legalisation pass removes any remaining overlaps:

-- **Spiral search** — places each macro (largest-first) by searching outward in a spiral from its current position until a legal non-overlapping location is found
-- **Force-based push-apart** — fallback when the spiral gets stuck; treats overlapping macros as repelling objects and applies iterative displacement forces
+*Spiral search* - greedily places macros (largest first) by searching outward for the nearest valid position *Push-apart fallback* - a simple method inspired by physics that resolves remaining overlaps by treating macros as repelling objects

 ---